 Tim is a senior leader with over 30 years of experience building and leading operational capabilities in the government and industry.
 He has played lead roles in developing operational responses to national and international intelligence and security challenges.
-Tim’s leadership roles include Director, Stoneleigh Consulting; CEO Stratsec & Head of Cyber Security at BAE Systems Australia; Head of the Defence Security Authority; inaugural head of Defence’s Cyber Security Operations Centre.
+Tim’s leadership roles include Director, Stoneleigh Consulting; CEO Stratsec & Head of Cyber Security at BAE Systems Australia; Head of the Defence Security Authority; inaugural head of Defence’s Cyber Security Operations Centre and Head of Intelligence Analysis and Production also in Defence.
 He remains a strong contributor to security policy development and thought leadership.
 Tim holds a Masters Degree in Defence Studies (International Security).

 Deputy Director General